uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	<li>help with your application and interview tips</li>
 </ul>
 <p>
-	For advice on returning to teaching, use the Sign up to talk to a teacher training adviser service.
+	For advice on returning to teaching, use the <a href="https://beta-adviser-getintoteaching.education.gov.uk/" target="_blank">Sign up to talk to a teacher training adviser service</a>.
 </p>

 <h3>Specialist help for returning physics teachers</h3>